-- There are steps that precede even all this, and you – the author – are in charge of most of them.
+There are steps that precede even all this, and you – the author – are in charge of most of them.

-- First, you need to make 100% sure that the manuscript reads as you want it to and that you have copyright in all media.
+First, you need to make 100% sure that the typescript reads as you want it to and that you have copyright in all media.
 Assuming that you and the ghostwriter started out with a watertight contract which set out how you (or both of you in set proportions) have copyright in the result, you’re good to go.

 You can sit passively by, or you can take action: self-publish.
 I unhesitatingly declare that the whole self-publishing process, from manuscript onwards to bookshelf, is best done by experts if you can afford them.
 A good summary of what to expect – and where to find help – can be found at Clays Publishing.

-- So let’s say you’ve done all the above and your book is physically available.
+So let’s say you’ve done all the above and your book is physically available.
 What next?
 Marketing and publicity are the usual downfall of self-publishers.
-Advertising your book doesn’t just mean getting an interview on local radio.
+Advertising your book doesn’t just mean getting an interview on local radio, or even selling from your website.
 It means learning how Amazon prioritises the books in its list.
-It means being on social media, actively, a lot.
+It can mean being on social media, actively, a lot – certainly the successful thriller writer mentioned above spends hours every day communicating with followers.
 And giving talks, networking, going to literary festivals – Jeez, there’s no end to it – and I haven’t even mentioned distribution.
-Createspace and Lightning Source do it, and if you want more hands-on involvement, most smaller self-publishing companies have their own online bookshops and some also use book distributors to get books out to high street shops.
+Createspace and Ingram do it, and if you want more hands-on involvement, most smaller self-publishing companies have their own online bookshops and some also use book distributors to get books out to high street shops.